 An Example of Good Wife

-At the beginning of her marital life she was so poor that she had to serve her husband, Az-Zubair ibn al-Awwam, bake the bread, clean the home and feed the horse.
+At the beginning of her married life she was so poor that she had to serve her husband, Az-Zubair ibn al-Awwam, bake the bread, clean the home and feed the horse.

 Narrated Asmâ’ bint Abu Bakr:

-Later on Za-Zubayr became a wealthy man.
+Later on, Za-Zubayr became a wealthy man.
 His property was sold after his death for about forty million dirhams.
-She was so generous that when felling ill she would wait until she recovered and then free her slaves.
+She was so generous that when feeling ill she would wait until she recovered and then free her slaves.